openhealthcare/opal/doc/DEVELOPERS.md

 Marks a field as read only if True

-### _fieldnames
+### _batch_template

-_.fieldnames allows you to specify the list of fieldnames to serialize.
-This is particularly useful in order to specify ordering within column entry schemas.
+Allow the list/detail template access to the complete row, not just an item.
+Template is then responsible for registering click handlers.

+Will get cix as a variable representing the column index, column_name as the column name.

 # Adding a controller